Hermit0220/WinRar-Cracker/README.md

 # WinRar-Cracker

-WinRar-Cracker but converted to C# and built as executable file!
+WinRar-Cracker converted to C# and built as executable file!